 Moana could have saved the world by herself

 One of the reasons we love Moana is because it’s about a strong and powerful woman, who goes her own way (kinda like Troy and Gabriella) to venture beyond the reef and save her tribe and island from total destruction *gulp*.
 From the beginning of the movie, it’s pretty easy to tell that Moana is the ‘chosen one’ the legend goes harping on about – but Moana still thinks she needs the help of Maui and his dancing tattoos to finish the job.
 Why is that, you ask?
 Well, we have no idea!

 Pua is bad luck

-Okay, okay, this one might upset a few people – but we can’t help but notice a few similarities between Pua the pig and TOTAL DEVASTATION.
+Okay, okay, this one might upset a few people – but we can’t help but notice a few similarities between Pua the pig and, well – total devastation.
 Yuh-huh, when Moana sets off on her mission (seemingly alone), the unsuspecting addition of Pua the pig results in the boat being capsized.
-In fact, every voyage with Pua on the boat results in tragedy…until Moana leaves him on the island, and all goes to plan.
-Coincidence, we think not?
+In fact, every voyage with Pua on the boat results in tragedy… until Moana leaves him on the island, and all goes to plan.
+Coincidence? we think not.

 Coconut harvests will leave you ripped

 We can’t imagine the people of Motunui have time or resources to go to the local gym, take a yoga class, or enter into a full-on session of core work – but it seems they don’t need any of that.
 One of the main things we learned from Moana is that coconut harvests will leave you with ripped abs, and will undoubtedly leave you with a bit of sweat on your brow.
 To harvest the coconuts in this movie, Moana scales a mountain, climbs trees, and even jumps inconceivable lengths.
 She’s strong, bro.

 Moana makes us all feel very, very old